tusharsappal/AtlassianRecruitmentProblem/ReadMe.md

 2. The Second Automated Test Case determines if the user can put restrictions on the existing wiki page

+#### The Mindset Exercise and the  Exploratory Testing Exercise PDF files are also present in the repo.

 ####Prerequisites

 1. An account on Confluence